damhurmuller/Data-Science/README.md

 # Data-Science
-Repository for Data Science projects
+Repository of the DataQuest Projects

 # What is about?
 * Data Analysis